 Kathleen McCreary is vice president of payer relations & network development at the University of Colorado Health System.
 She was previously with one of the system’s founding members, the University of Colorado Hospital Authority, starting in 2006.
-Before moving to Colorado in 2001, Kathleen was the executive director of a 650-member independent physicians association (IPA) in San Francisco, Calif.
+Before moving to Colorado, Kathleen was the executive director of a 650-member independent physicians association (IPA) in San Francisco, Calif.

 Kathleen holds a Master of Public Administration degree with an emphasis in healthcare administration from the University of San Francisco and is a Fellow of the American College of Healthcare Executives (FACHE).